Epic 4 Days Road Trip Alsace Itinerary (With Insider Tips)

 Colmar

 Colmar is a stunning town in Alsace.
-Colmar is known as the “Little Venice” of France – and has in recent years become insta-famous.
+Colmar is known as the “Little Venice” of France, and has in recent years become Insta-famous.

 Colmar is renowned for charming canals, medieval architecture, and colorful flower-lined streets.

 I recommend going early in the morning because it gets super crowded during the day.
+You can pretty much explore Colmar by yourself since it is not too big.

 Historic Old Town